somex6/Darey.io-Projects/project22.md

 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project22/18-accessing%20nginx%20from%20browser.png)

 - Another way of accessing the Nginx app through browser is the use of **NodePort** which is a type of service that exposes the service on a static port on the node’s IP address and they range from **30000-32767** by default.
-- Exposing the Nginx service to be accessible to the browser by adding NodePort as a type of service in the nginx-service.yml manifest file:
+- Editing the nginx-service.yml manifest file to expose the Nginx service in order to be accessible to the browser by adding **NodePort** as a type of service:

 ```
 apiVersion: v1